thrushlang/.github/profile/README.md

 > [!NOTE]
 > This programming language doesn't rely on Clang or GCC to compile without linking; it simply uses them as a gateway to the closest native linker on the system.
 This is because creating a driver for a specific linker is a very complex task.
 Many programming languages ​​didn't even have one decades after their development.
 And this is the reason for the `-clang`, or `-gcc` flag.

+> [!NOTE]
+> The ``-start`` and ``-end`` flags delimit the parameters to be passed to the currently active link compiler (e.g., Clang or GCC).
+This is a way to simplify flag processing and, above all, make it independent of the final link compiler.

 ### Compiler